 Be diligent in acquiring users

-Getting merchants listed on your marketplace is important, but that’s just half the answer.
+Getting merchants listed on your marketplace is important, but that is just half the answer.
 Ultimately you want buyers to make transactions on the marketplace to generate revenues.
 Be creative in attracting both sellers and buyers through effective marketing efforts.
 Utilize the social media channels and come up with an active and resourceful blog that can draw users in.
 To speed up the growth of your marketplaces, have a stellar email marketing campaigns, participating in conferences and events, as well as using incentives and referrals from existing users.

 Build trust in your brand

 The next thing to do is to convince people that they have all the right reasons to choose your marketplace.
 You need to build a good reputation and there are few ways to do that.
-Many marketplaces website has the rating and review system installed.
+Many marketplaces website have the rating and review system installed.
 This will help people to have an idea of what it’s like to use your marketplace.
 Marketplace websites should also have the feature to create users profile; giving a better understanding of the product, personal story and their online reputation.
 The more positive reviews and ratings you get from the registered users in your marketplace, the higher your credibility will be in the pool of marketplaces.

-Always ready to face the unexpected and stick to your original plan while making necessary changes as you go in building your marketplace.
+Always be ready to face the unexpected and stick to your original plan while making necessary changes as you go in building your marketplace.
 There are more detailed steps and practices that can help you to launch an online marketplace successfully.
 If you managed to follow these five simple steps, you’re already ahead in establishing yourself in the ever growing industry of online marketplaces.

 About: Kenneth Low is CEO and co-founder of Arcadier, a SaaS company that powers next generation marketplace ideas.
 You can follow Arcadier on Twitter, Facebook, and LinkedIn for more news and updates.